Manali As A Tourist Destination

-Manali Hill Station.
-Manali may be a beautiful hill station in Kullu District within the state of Himachal Pradesh. … Manali is found on the bank of Beas River about 39 km faraway from Kullu City hub and 268 km far away from Shimla.
+Manali is one of the most popular hill stations in Himachal.
+Manali may be a beautiful hill station in Kullu District within the state of Himachal Pradesh.
+Manali is found on the bank of the Beas River about 39 km faraway from Kullu City hub and 268 km far away from Shimla.
 According to the census of 2011, approximately 8,096 people reside here.
 Manali may be a resort town nestled within the mountains of the Indian state of Himachal Pradesh near the northern end of the Kullu Valley within the Beas River Valley.

 Manali as a tourist destination in Himachal Pradesh is one of the highest adventure travel destinations in India.
 It’s ideal for spending time in the great outdoors, and lots of those places to go to in Manali reflect the various activities which will be wiped out the world.

 Some of the simplest things to shop for during your visit to Kullu Manali include woolen clothing from the famous Manu Market; Khara bazaar is best for shawls, Kullu caps from Mall road, Dorjes from old Manali, carpets from Gadan Thekchokling Gompa and therefore the unique Tibetan items from the public trust Tibetan Handicrafts.
 It is situated within the Kullu valley, due to which it’s fairly often referred to as Kullu Manali.
 This place is situated within the heart of snowy mountains at a height of 6726 feet.
 Manali is claimed to possess an excellent mythological origin consistent with the Hindu religion.